makerdao/community/governance/votes/Executive vote - September 24, 2021.md

 ---
-title: Template - [Executive Vote] Adjusting Auction Parameters and Testing Layer 2 Componets - September 24, 2021
+title: Template - [Executive Vote] Adjusting Auction Parameters and Testing Layer 2 Components - September 24, 2021
 summary: Adjusting Auction Parameters for ETH-A, ETH-B, ETH-C, WBTC-A and testing configuration of L2 components, including the governance relay and L2 DAI.
 date: 2021-09-24T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Adjusting Auction Parameters and Testing Layer 2 Componets - September 24, 2021
+# [Executive Proposal] Adjusting Auction Parameters and Testing Layer 2 Components - September 24, 2021

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.